Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

 The team plan to return to Antikythera in May 2018 for another major excavation that will include breaking up the boulders - to see what could be buried beneath.

-The dive team: Dr. Brendan Foley, Dr. Theotokis Theodoulou, Dr. Dimitris Kourkoumelis, Dr. Alexander Tourtas, Phillip Short, Gemma Smith, Alexandros Sotiriou, Nikolas Giannoulakis, Evan Kovacs, Brett Seymour.
+About the excavation: The dive team: Dr. Brendan Foley, Dr. Theotokis Theodoulou, Dr. Dimitris Kourkoumelis, Dr. Alexander Tourtas, Phillip Short, Gemma Smith, Alexandros Sotiriou, Nikolas Giannoulakis, Evan Kovacs, Brett Seymour.
 Support team included Michalis Kelaidis, Dimitris Romios, and Paolo Iglic.